Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

         - Make sure abstractions are owned by the high level, not by the low level
 - More details in this awesome Book by Klaus Iglberger: https://amzn.eu/d/1ZK5vvy

-## Video 41.2: Dependency Injection
+## Video: Dependency Injection

-## Video 42: Software Architecture - The Design choices behind designing a simple game engine
+## Video: Software Architecture - The Design choices behind designing a simple game engine
 - Architecture Patterns
     - layered architecture
     - event driven architecture